gty111/ConvNN/README.md

-# A DNN training framework
+# A CNN training framework

-> just for study
+> just for play

 ## Features

-- A simple DNN training framework without any existing machine learning framework
+- A simple CNN training framework without any existing machine learning framework

 - You can build DNN like building blocks through this framework

-- I provide two examples(One is on MNIST,the other is on CIFAR-10) to build ConvNN through this framework
+- I provide two examples(One is on MNIST,the other is on CIFAR-10) to build CNN through this framework

+- whose backend is on cpu (try GPU version: checkout cudnn)

 ## Doc